-The Cannabis Sativa plant
+The plant explained

 The compound cannabidiol is commonly shortened to CBD, so when we mention this popular cannabinoid, we are talking about CBD, and vice versa.
 Amma Life whole plant CBD oil contains other naturally occurring terpenes, flavonoids and cannabinoids which, when consumed together, are excellent for optimising our health.
 This is also known as the entourage effect.
 Where as a whole , this plant is greater and more potent than the sum of its parts.